elehcimd/pynb/README.md

 * Second, fix the code:

   * Move the problematic variables inside a [with statement](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement).
-In general, the `with` statement ensures a clean & lean iPython's kernel state.
+In general, the `with` statement ensures a clean & lean iPython kernel state.

   * Delete the problematic variables with the [del](https://docs.python.org/3/reference/simple_stmts.html#del) statement.